2. Laghos

 Laghos (LAGrangian High-Order Solver) is a miniapp that solves the time-dependent Euler equations of compressible gas dynamics in a moving Lagrangian frame using unstructured high-order finite element spatial discretization and explicit high-order time-stepping.
 It is available at https://github.com/CEED/Laghos .
 It requires an installation of Hypre, Metis, and MFEM.

-The test problems to be run are the Sedov shock (problem 1) in 3D.
-These are to be run with a conforming mesh.
+The test problems are the Sedov shock (problem 1 in Laghos) in 3D.
+The test problems should be run with a conforming mesh.
+Linear, quadratic, and cubic orders are of interest with the following priorities:

 Each time step in Laghos contains 3 major distinct computations: